Don’t be a Perfectionist & Other Advice for Young Writers with Millie Florence

 - If you want to get better at writing, you just have to keep doing it – even if you don’t realize it, you’re always getting better.

 - Think about stories!
-Don’t be afraid to dream, wonder, or come up with crazy ideas.
+Don’t be afraid to dream, wonder, or come up with wild ideas.
 “Your mind is more powerful than you can imagine.
 You can affect so much of the world around you just by thinking.
 Your own thoughts can teach you, without you even realizing!”

 Millie’s novel Honey Butter